Entrainment in Resolved, Dry Thermals: Simulation Setup and Qualitative Description

 \subsection{Qualitative Analysis}

 In figure~\ref{fig:thermal_evolution} we show 2D vertical slices of the time evolution of a laminar, \Re=630 thermal and a turbulent, \Re=6\,300 thermal (left and right panel of each pair, respectively), drawn from our ensemble of simulations and initialized with the same initial noise field.
-(Appendix~\ref{sec:ensemble} shows the effect of changing the initial noise field on the thermal.) \note{Movies showing the evolution of these thermals are included in the supplementary information.} Both thermals take the form of buoyant vortex rings (see figure~\ref{fig:omega}) and entrain ambient fluid as they rise, at seemingly comparable rates; this is consistent with Turner's claim that Eqn. \eqnref{turner2} rather than turbulence drives entrainment, and provides a preliminary answer to question \ref{Q_Re} above.
+(Appendix~\ref{sec:ensemble} \newnote{discusses the} effect of changing the initial noise field on the thermal.) \note{Movies showing the evolution of these thermals are included in the supplementary information.} Both thermals take the form of buoyant vortex rings (see figure~\ref{fig:omega}) and entrain ambient fluid as they rise, at seemingly comparable rates; this is consistent with Turner's claim that Eqn. \eqnref{turner2} rather than turbulence drives entrainment, and provides a preliminary answer to question \ref{Q_Re} above.
 The thermals grow significantly larger with time, and because of the associated dilution exhibit a decrease in vertical velocity as well as density perturbation, as evident in the changing color scales. \note{This decrease in vertical velocity despite increasing impulse is due to `mixing drag', i.e. the fact that newly entrained, neutrally buoyant mass must accelerate by absorbing momentum from the existing thermal.
 (This growth and deceleration of the thermal with time contrasts the behavior of moist thermals in more realistic simulations, which we discuss this further in the conclusions.)} Both thermals also detrain, as there is a trail of fluid left below each thermal, but it is unclear from this figure how significant this is.

-\note{In figure~\ref{fig:omega} we plot the azimuthal vorticity of these two thermals at $t=30$.
+\note{In figure~\ref{fig:omega} we plot the azimuthal vorticity \newnote{($\omega_\phi=\partial_z u_r - \partial_r u_z$, where $\vec{u}$ is represented in cylindrical coordinates)} of these two thermals at $t=30$.
 Although the turbulent simulation has substantial vorticity at small scales, both simulations show strong vorticity maxima in the core of the vortex ring.
 Unlike, say, Hill's spherical vortex which has only positive vorticity throughout, these thermals also have some negative vorticity; thus the vertical velocity is not maximal at the center of the thermal.}